 Trincher and Golubchik were also running what Attorney Joshua Naftalis referred to as “one of the biggest bookmaking operations in the world.”.
 They also owned Monarch Air, Shuttleliner Cab of Ocala, Suncoast Air Cargo, and Skyway International in Jacob Gitman’s Kane Concourse in Miami.
 Three guesses what else they were into.

 Tevfik Arif is a Kazach mobster.
-He was arrested and charged in Turkey in 2010 with running a prostitution ring aboard a $60 million dollar yacht which included underaged girls (are we starting to see a theme here?)
-The women knew who Arif’s dangerous partners were and refused to talk so Arif walked at trial.
+He was arrested and charged in Turkey in 2010 with running a prostitution ring aboard a $60 million dollar yacht which featured underaged girls (are we starting to see a theme here?)
+The women knew who Arif’s dangerous partners were and refused to testify so Arif walked at trial.
 Arif was Trump’s partner in several ventures including the ill-fated Trump Soho along with twice-convicted Felix Sater, who’s up next.

 Sater is a stone-cold criminal.
 He’s been convicted twice: once for stabbing a man in the neck with a broken margarita glass in a midtown bar and once for running a $40 million pump-and-dump stock scam.
 Sater’s father was Russian mob as well so he’s got a criminal pedigree.
 Sater and Michael Cohen were childhood friends.
 Cohen is next.